hamza15/GKE-Flask-HELM/README.md

 ### Helm Chart:

 Helm allows us to manage our application deployment to GKE.
-Helm Chart makes it easy to create, version, manage our application releases to Kubernetes.
-The Helm Chart defined our repo abstracts the deployment of our application inside /templates/application.yaml file.
+Helm Chart makes it easy to create, version, and manage our application releases to Kubernetes.
+The Helm Chart defined in our repo abstracts the deployment of our application inside swiss-chart/templates/application.yaml file.
 Our end goal is to pull our docker image from Google Container Registry (GCR) and create a Kubernetes deployment and a service to deploy and expose our application.
 Our application.yaml file is split into two parts:

 - Deployment: